iamravisankar/assignment-github/README.md

 ## Note

-I wokred last 8 hours to complete this Assignment.
+I was worked last 8 hours to complete this Assignment.